hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 pwd
 ```

-You should now be in `raw_fastq` and you got there without having to step through the intermediate directories.
+You should now be in `raw_fastq/` and you got there without having to step through the intermediate directories.

 <div class="note">
 If you are aware of the directory structure, you can string together as long a list as you like.
 (Also see note about Tab Completion later in this lesson).
 Think of the second tree diagram above when you are putting together the route to a directory.